“Wherever two or more are gathered in My name,

-Tape recording of any tutorial, seminar, don rag, or thesis defense is prohibited.
+Video and audio recording as well as the photographing of any tutorial, seminar, don rag, or thesis defense are all prohibited.

 In accordance with the College’s policy to limit Internet access to that provided in the library and the student mail room, the use of cell phones, or cell phone service, to access the Internet is prohibited.

-To foster and preserve the dignity of the intellectual life of the College community, the College does not permit televisions, VCRs or the use of DVD players in student rooms.
-On an occasional basis, students may watch movies in the residence hall commons or study rooms, but only with prior permission from a Prefect.
-Students who fail to respect this restriction may be asked to remove computer systems from their residence hall rooms.
+To foster and preserve the dignity of the intellectual life, the College does not permit the use of televisions or video players in student rooms.
+On weekends from 3:30 p.m.
+Friday until dinnertime Sunday, students may watch movies in the residence hall commons or study rooms, but only with prior permission from a Prefect.

 The College provides e-mail access in the dormitories and Internet access in the library and student mailroom by means of the College’s computer network.
 Tapping into, or tampering with, the College’s network or telephone wiring is strictly prohibited.
 In keeping with the College’s aim of maintaining a community of learning in the dormitories, students are not permitted to set up their own computer networks either by means of wireless technology or by running network cables from room to room.